Mitsubishi Materials Corporation

 ・One child: 10 days / year

-・two or more children: 15 days / year
+・Two or more children: 15 days / year

 Childcare fee subsidy system Paid to employees with children under the age of 3 who attend preschool or a day care facility